-The Best Satellite TV
+The Best Satellite TV Providers

-How We Chose the Best Satellite TV
+How We Found the Best Satellite TV Providers

 Why we chose it

-For more varied sports viewing, DIRECTV’s Sports Pack is an additional $14 each month, and offers up 30 regional networks, MLB Network Strike Zone/Extra Innings, ESPN Buzzer Beater, international soccer, specialty sports, and more.
+For more varied sports viewing, DIRECTV’s Sports Pack is an additional $14 each month and offers up 30 regional networks, MLB Network Strike Zone/Extra Innings, ESPN Buzzer Beater, international soccer, specialty sports, and more.
 If you choose the Premier package tier, everything in the Sports Pack comes included.

 Points to consider